shaggyz/laravel-gettext/README.md

     'encoding' => 'UTF-8',
 ```

 Ok, now is configured.
-It's time to generate the directory structure and translation files for first time:
+It's time to generate the directory structure and translation files for first time.

+> Make sure you have wirte permissions on ```storage/``` before run this command

 ```bash
     php artisan gettext:create